AP-047/rclass/README.md

 - **Helen Dawit Weldemichael** (M.Sc.
 Digital Engineering)
 - **Ajay Patil** (M.Sc.
 Digital Engineering)

-**Team Approach:** Each member independently developed the rational function classifier using different frameworks (SageMath, SciPy, Gurobi), and the best-performing implementation was selected.
+**Team Approach:** Each member independently developed the rational function classifier using different frameworks (SageMath, Scikit-learn, Gurobi), and the best-performing implementation was selected.
 The implementation in this repository — developed by me using Gurobi — achieved the highest accuracy.

 #### Performance
 Highest accuracy was achieved at the following Configurations: